 The good news is, you are not defenseless.
 You can deploy proven defensive measures.
 Once attackers realize you are defending yourself, most of them will follow the path of least resistance and select another target.

 Defensive measures you can take include:

-In addition to these simple but effective measures- there are also a number of cultural hardening techniques you can use to protect your personal information and your organization’s mission-critical data.
-To learn more, and secure your privacy and data integrity over the long term, get in touch with StratGrow Digital Marketing today.
+In addition to these simple but effective measures – there are also several cultural hardening techniques you can use to protect your personal information and your organization’s mission-critical data.
+To learn more, and secure your privacy and data integrity over the long term, get in touch with StratGrow today.
 Our professional web security consultants are standing by.

 We don’t just want to build you a custom Growth Strategy, we want to give you resources for the everyday.
 Read our blog for fresh ideas and insights on business growth and development.